-2. Non-regulated waters/wetlands (check if applicable):

-Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain: Features labelled as AR 1, AR 6, and AR 7 are not jurisdictional.
-See Section IIIF.
+- c.
+Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): - 2.
+Non-regulated waters/wetlands (check if applicable): - Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+Explain: Wetland 1 (W1).